 Towards a unified socialization theory of gender differences in political interest

 Overall, structural, institutional, life-cycle and biological factors provide a partial explanation of the gender gap in political interest, but socialization seems to be an especially fruitful avenue.
-Interest in partisan politics stemming from men being more assertive and less communal than women seems to explain the endurance of gender differences in interest for various political topics through life.
-The findings of Rancer and Dierks-Stewart (1985) suggest agency and communality develop as a result of socialization, but two other theories rooted in political socialization could also be mobilized to explain the relation between gender and political interest: gender homophily theory and parental socialization theory.
+Interest in partisan politics stemming from men being more assertive and less communal than women seems to explain the endurance of gender differences in interest in various political topics through life.
+The findings of Rancer and Dierks-Stewart (1985) suggest agency and communality develop as a result of socialization, but two other theories rooted in political socialization could also be mobilized to explain the relationship between gender and political interest: gender homophily theory and parental socialization theory.
 Both theories point to a broad influence of same-gender role models in socialization.

 Homophily is “the principle that a contact between similar people occurs at a higher rate than among dissimilar people” (McPherson, Smith-Lovin, and Cook 2001, 416).
 Gender homophily refers to the ways in which children of the same gender tend to stick together and become friends, from at least the beginning of primary school (Stehlé et al. 2013).
 Children are even more likely to drop friends who have a friend from the other gender than to add the other-gender friend to their own group of friends (McPherson, Smith-Lovin, and Cook 2001).
 These patterns increase during primary school but diminish — without disappearing — after puberty (Shrum, Cheek Jr., and MacD.
 1988; Stehlé et al. 2013).